Reinforcement Learning Agents

 The goal of reinforcement learning is to train an agent to complete a task within an uncertain environment.
-The agent receives observations and a reward from the environment and sends actions to the environment.
-The reward is a measure of how successful an action is with respect to completing the task goal.
+At each time interval, the agent receives observations and a reward from the environment and sends an action to the environment.
+The reward is a measure of how successful the previous action (taken from the previous state) was with respect to completing the task goal.

 The agent contains two components: a policy and a learning algorithm.

 The policy is a mapping from the current environment observation to a probability distribution of the actions to be taken.
 Within an agent, the policy is implemented by a function approximator with tunable parameters and a specific approximation model, such as a deep neural network.